Greeves St. Op Shop

 All sale proceeds support the programs of St Kilda Gatehouse.

-The Greeves St. Sewing Project is an opportunity for women involved in or exited from street sex work to gain skills while producing saleable boutique items.When a woman attends this ten week program she “graduates” with her own sewing machine and a certificate.
+The Greeves St. Craft Project is an opportunity for women involved in or exited from street sex work to gain skills while producing saleable boutique items.When a woman attends this six week program she “graduates” with her own sewing equipment and a certificate.

 The program was developed in conjunction with women from the St Kilda Gatehouse community.
 This community development model of engagement seeks to achieve outcomes such as regular attendance, skill development, social engagement and improving confidence and self esteem.